 Mr. Dvorak has served as a director since 2011.
 He has served as an investment professional with NCM since 2008, including as a Managing Director (2012 to present) and Vice President (2008 to 2012).
+Since February 2017, Mr. Dvorak has also served as Senior Vice-President - Investments at Hallmark Financial Services, Inc., a specialty property and casualty insurance company.
 Mr. Dvorak served as a consultant and subsequently a Senior Investment Analyst with Falcon Fund Management, a Dallas-based investment firm, from 2006 to 2007, and as a Vice President with Fagan Capital, an investment firm located in Irving, Texas, from 1999 to 2006.
 Previously, Mr. Dvorak was with Koch Industries, a diversified energy, chemicals and materials provider, as Chief Financial Officer of a business unit and as a board member of a Koch affiliate.
 Mr. Dvorak has additional experience as a management consultant with Booz Allen & Hamilton in Chicago, Illinois.
 The Board believes that Mr. Dvorak should serve as a director of the Company due to his experience as a business executive, professional investor and management consultant, including expertise in strategic planning, business development and financial and operational analysis.